Your first time on track

 3. Good Lace Up Shoes – Please don’t show up in cowboy boots or slip-ons.

-4. Hydrate – Drink water, or at least a non-caffeine drink before you head to the track.
-Caffeine is a diuretic and will make you need to pee.
+4. Hydrate – Drink water, or at least a non-caffeine drink, before you head to the track.
+Caffeine is a diuretic that will make you need to pee.
 Not something you can do when you are zipping around the track.
 Do drink water throughout the day.
-At my home track, they have a requirement that you drink after every session and they supply water to everyone when they come off the track.
-You can get dehydrated very fast which makes for bad judgments.
+At my home track, they have a requirement that you drink after every session, and they supply water to everyone when they come off the track.
+You can get dehydrated very fast, which makes for bad judgments.
 Stay hydrated.

 5. Buy or Borrow a Helmet – Not a motorcycle helmet!
 Motorcycle helmets and Auto Racing helmets are different.
 Most tracks won’t let you on track with a motorcycle helmet.